FreifunkMD/gluon-docker/README.md

     docker build -t ffmd-v2016.2.7 .
     docker run -it --name ffmd ffmd-v2016.2.7

+to run arbitrary commands inside the container you can: docker run ffmd-v2016.2.7 "make update && ./buildOnly.sh && echo BUILD SUCCESSFUL"

 To restart the image once it has been stopped:

     docker start -i ffmd